-As a result of the Facility's approximately BEGIN CONFIDENTIAL INFORMATION million>END CONFIDENTIAL INFORMATION capital investment, more than 162 FTE direct jobs will be created during the construction phase.
+As a result of the Facility's approximately BEGIN CONFIDENTIAL INFORMATION < million>END CONFIDENTIAL INFORMATION capital investment, more than 162 FTE direct jobs will be created during the construction phase.
 It is anticipated that some of these jobs will be filled by residents of the Towns; although, the hiring of workers will be dependent upon the availability of qualified labor at the time of construction.
 The Facility's spending during construction is expected to result in increased spending in the Towns and in neighboring areas in which residents of the Towns may work or own businesses.
 Facility spending will generate additional jobs and income through business-to-business (indirect) spending.
 Induced impacts to jobs and income will be generated from spending by workers whose jobs result from direct or indirect impacts of the Facility.
 Town residents working or owning businesses in the region are also anticipated to benefit from such indirect and induced spending.

 During operation and maintenance of the Facility, 3.5 full-time equivalent jobs will be supported annually.
 The Facility will instruct contractors to hire qualified labor from the surrounding areas to the extent available.
 These workers may currently live in the Towns or may choose to relocate to be closer to the Facility.
-Additional positive indirect and induced impacts to jobs and income will occur as a result of ongoing spending by the Facility, the jurisdictions receiving tax revenues,6 and the residents who have increased discretionary income as a result of electricity credits.
+Additional positive indirect and induced impacts to jobs and income will occur as a result of ongoing spending by the Facility, the jurisdictions receiving tax revenues, and the residents who have increased discretionary income as a result of electricity credits.
 Such spending will benefit the Towns' business owners and workers.

 AES intends to develop, own, and operate Riverside Solar for the life of the Facility.
 The Facility is committed to being a good neighbor by engaging schools and the community through sponsorships, partnerships, presentations, and site tours.
 By following the PIP, AES will keep the host communities informed of Facility activities.
 AES strives to support community initiatives, particularly those related to economic development, the environment, and energy efficiency.
-The Applicant is also working with the local snowmobile club to ensure that that the one snowmobile trail that runs along the Facility Site will be able to connect through and continue on past the Facility.